Overview of Functions

 Oracle Functions is a fully managed, multi-tenant, highly scalable, on-demand, Functions-as-a-Service platform.
 It is built on enterprise-grade Oracle Cloud Infrastructure and powered by the Fn Project open source engine.
 Use Oracle Functions (sometimes abbreviated to just Functions) when you want to focus on writing code to meet business needs.

 The serverless and elastic architecture of Oracle Functions means there's no infrastructure administration or software administration for you to perform.
 You don't provision or maintain compute instances, and operating system software patches and upgrades are applied automatically.
 Oracle Functions simply ensures your app is highly-available, scalable, secure, and monitored.
-With Oracle Functions, you can write code in Java, Python, Node, Go, and Ruby (and for advanced use cases, bring your own Dockerfile, and Graal VM).
+With Oracle Functions, you can write code in Java, Python, Node, Go, Ruby, and C# (and for advanced use cases, bring your own Dockerfile, and Graal VM).
 You can then deploy your code, call it directly or trigger it in response to events, and get billed only for the resources consumed during the execution.

 Oracle Functions is based on Fn Project.
 Fn Project is an open source, container native, serverless platform that can be run anywhere - any cloud or on-premises.
 Fn Project is easy to use, extensible, and performant.
 You can download and install the open source distribution of Fn Project, develop and test a function locally, and then use the same tooling to deploy that function to Oracle Functions.